 Car Recommendations: Convertible if the sun is shining bright, else you can choose a sedan or coupe that suits your style.
 You can rent an Avis car from the Melbourne airport and the railway station.
 Avis centers are available at multiple locations in Melbourne.
-Avis also has centers near Lorne and Port Fairy.
+Avis, one of the cheapest car rental also has centers near Lorne and Port Fairy.
 Check www.Avis.co.in for more details.

 Local Language: All signboards are in English and locals will greet you with the typical Australian toned “G’day Maaaate”

 Australia being a commonwealth country follows a Left≠hand†Drive

 Speed Limits range between 60-110 Km/hr on most of the Great Ocean Road and some